 Valuing diversity is an integral part of our strategy for competing in the current and future marketplace.
 Underpinned by our five group values of customer first, innovative spirit, speed, team spirit and passion, creating an inclusive workplace is paramount for driving business performance and success.

-With our values at the core of our culture, we are proud to be running a second Allies programme in collaboration with Stonewall to raise awareness and maintain and enhance our culture of inclusion and diversity.
+With our values at the core of our culture, we are proud to be running Allies programmes and initiatives to raise awareness and maintain and enhance our culture of inclusion and diversity.

 Listen to Suneel Bakhshi, CEO & President of Mizuho International, as he shares his views at the 5th Annual Women In Finance Summit.